 A stem cell transplant is a medical procedure in which unhealthy bone marrow is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-Stem cell transplantation is not used frequently in people with mastocytosis because treatment results are inconsistent and there are significant risks with this treatment approach.
-Learn more about bone marrow and stem cell transplantation .
+Stem cell transplantation is not used frequently as a treatment for mastocytosis because treatment results are inconsistent and there are significant risks associated with this treatment approach.
+Learn more about the basics of bone marrow and stem cell transplantation .

 Getting care for side effects

-Mastocytosis and its treatment often cause side effects.
+Mastocytosis treatment often causes side effects.
 In addition to treatment to manage the condition, an important part of treatment is relieving these side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 Talk with your doctor about the goals of each treatment in your treatment plan.